-Mustard seeds contain selenium, zinc copper, iron and other necessary minerals for good health.
-Calcium is needed for bones and teeth.
-The manganese is used by the body as a cofactor for an antioxidant enzyme.
-Copper helps with the production of red blood cells.
+Mustard seeds contain selenium, zinc, copper, iron, and other necessary minerals for good health.
 Adding mustard seeds is a great way to add more minerals for a healthy body.

 The magnesium found in mustard seeds has been known to help with sleeping.
-This minerals is linked to improving the quality, duration, and tranquility of sleep.
-Mustards is known to regulate metabolism, can help reduce sleep disorders and the occurrence of insomnia.
+This mineral is linked to improving sleep quality, duration, and tranquility.
+Mustards are known to regulate metabolism and can help reduce sleep disorders and the occurrence of insomnia.

 Healthy Skin and Hair

-Mustard seeds have an antibacterial property which have been found to be effective in curing lesions from ringworm.
-Applying mustard seeds on clean skin can help soothe symptoms with ringworm.
-The oil found in the seeds contains vitamin A, vitamin E, omega-3 fatty acid as well as other nutrients necessary for stimulating the growth of strong and healthy hair.
+Mustard seeds have an antibacterial property that has effectively cured ringworm lesions.
+Applying mustard seeds to clean skin can help soothe symptoms of ringworm.
+The oil found in the seeds contains vitamin A, vitamin E, omega-3 fatty acids, and other nutrients necessary for stimulating the growth of strong and healthy hair.